Reset1712/tetherfusenet/TERMS_AND_CONDITIONS.md

 # Terms & Conditions

-By downloading or using TetherFi (the/my App), these terms will automatically apply to you – you should make sure therefore that you read them carefully before using the app.
+By downloading or using TetherFuseNet (the/my App), these terms will automatically apply to you – you should make sure therefore that you read them carefully before using the app.

 pyamsoft is committed to ensuring that the app is as useful and efficient as possible.